mgaudet/sm-script-notes/README.md

 * If the top level function of a nested tree of functions is lazily parsed, do all the inner functions get JSFunctions and LazyScripts, or only the top most LazyScript?
 * Are the objects allocated during parser emission allocated into the parser realm, and merge-realm'd, or are they allocated directly into the correct realm?
 * Why does `JSScript` store `sourceStart_`, `sourceEnd_` etc?
+* During delazification we create a FunctionBox to hold the already existing JSFunction (`initFromLazyFunction`).
+I noticed this when investigating a problem and realized that the mapping between FunctionBoxes and JSFunctions isn't 1-1, as you get multiple FunctionBoxes that point to the same JSFunction.
+Conceptually what does this mean?

 ## Useful References: